truenas/middleware/docs/userguide/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a tunable is preventing the system from booting, you will need physical access to the FreeNAS® system.
 Watch the boot messages and press the number 3 key
-or the Esc key to select “3. **Esc**ape to loader prompt” when you see the FreeNAS® boot menu shown in Figure 4.9b.
+or the Esc key to select “3.
+Escape to loader prompt” when you see the FreeNAS® boot menu shown in Figure 5.6b.

-**Figure 4.9b: FreeNAS® Boot Menu**
+**Figure 5.6b: FreeNAS® Boot Menu**

 |10000000000002D10000018F743DB34E_png|